nothavid/TobiCloud/spec.md

 The CLI is only the interface.
 File loading, file storing, encryption, decryption, encoding, and storage communication should live in separate components/modules.

+The project should expose the CLI through the Python console script `tobicloud`.

+For convenience when working directly from the project root, include platform launchers:

+- `tobicloud.cmd` for Windows Command Prompt.
+- `tobicloud` as a POSIX shell launcher for Linux and macOS.

+Both launchers should prefer the local virtual environment's installed `tobicloud` executable and fall back to `uv run tobicloud`.

 **CLI Requirements**

 `upload`: